bunnybooboo/learning-path/rust/rust-essentials/notes.md

 Variables are set for example `let myVariable = 42;`.
 If you were to make this variable one which was open to being altered, you would write it as `let mut myVariable = 42;`.
 In fact this would evoke an error because an integer would ultimately require its type to be set, eg `let mut myVariable: i32 = 42;`.

 This can not be done to global constants, though.
 To do so would be considered dangerous.
 Rust is trying to protect everyone this way.

+## Scope of a Variable and Shadowing

+Blocks of code are achieved with `{}`.
+Code within an inner block is only known to that block, and so on.
+Shadowing is where a variable is replaced in a code block via `let`.

+## Type Checking and Conversions